 We can’t run our business or provide many of the services and benefits you receive from us without involving other people and organisations from time to time.
 When we share your information, we want you to know that we only do so in accordance with our legal data protection and privacy obligations.

 - Companies, brands and businesses within our group.
 For example, we’ll share information from our online food business with Morrisons.com and there are similar arrangements between our other online and store-based businesses.
 This is because we hope to have a relationship with you across all our different brands and businesses, if not now, then sometime in the future.
 And we want to be able to provide you with the same value-for-money, high quality experience whenever and however you shop with us.
 It’s also the only way we can provide you with the full benefits of our Morrisons More card.

 - Other people who help us provide our websites, mobile apps, in-store WIFI networks, stores, Morrisons More card and related services to you.
 They include information technology experts who design and host our websites, and payment services companies that make it easy for you to use your credit or payment cards with us.
-Other examples include market research companies, marketing, design and PR organisations and general service companies such as printers, mailing houses and form-scanning service providers.
+Other examples include market research companies, marketing, advertising, design and PR organisations and general service companies such as printers, mailing houses and form-scanning service providers.

 - Our insurers and insurance brokers who provide us with comprehensive cover against the risks of running a business as big as ours.
 (They may keep this information for the purpose of ongoing risk assessment and insurance broking and underwriting services.)